tanaikech/goodls/README.md

 - v1.2.8 (February 17, 2022)

-  1. Recently, it seems that the specification of this flow has been changed.
-So I updated goodls for reflecting this upload.
-So, the usage of goodls is not changed.
+  1. Recently, it seems that the specification the process for downloading the shared file on Google Drive has been changed.
+So I updated goodls for reflecting this.
+The usage of goodls is not changed.

 [TOP](#top)